Join us for the Fourth Annual Stockbridge Ice Festival on Saturday, February 24 from 11:00 a.m. to 2:00 p.m.

 About the Ice Sculptors:

 Bill Covitz is the owner of Ice Matters™, an ice carving company he opened in 1999 – however, ice was not his first calling.
-Bill is a former Chef and graduate from the Culinary Institute of America.
-Bill has won several awards and is known for creating ice instruments on a mountain top in Norway.
+Bill is a former Chef and graduate of the Culinary Institute of America.
+Bill has won several awards and is known for creating ice instruments on a mountaintop in Norway.

-The Stockbridge Ice Festival is generously sponsored by Berkshire Bank and the Massachusetts Cultural Council.
+The Stockbridge Ice Festival is generously sponsored by the Stockbridge Cultural Council.